API Documentation

 class traval.detector.Detector(series, truth=None)[source]

-Detector object for applying error detection algorithms to timeseries.
+Detector object for applying error detection algorithms to time series.

-The Detector is used to apply error detection algorithms to a timeseries and optionally contains a ‘truth’ series, to which the error detection result can be compared.
-An example of a ‘truth’ series is a manually validated timeseries.
+The Detector is used to apply error detection algorithms to a time series and optionally contains a ‘truth’ series, to which the error detection result can be compared.
+An example of a ‘truth’ series is a manually validated time series.
 Custom error detection algorithms can be defined using the RuleSet object.

-• series (pd.Series or pd.DataFrame) – timeseries to check
+• series (pd.Series or pd.DataFrame) – time series to check

 • truth (pd.Series or pd.DataFrame, optional) – series that represents the ‘truth’, i.e. a benchmark to which the error detection result can be compared, by default None